enreeco/sf-doc-custom-settings/README.md

 The Hierarchic custom setting is a setting that has a global value for its fields which can be overridden on a per User / User's Profile basis.

-This will be more clear after the custom setting configuration.
+This will be more clear later.

 A Custom Setting is just like a Custom SObject, so you can add all fields you want (with some exceptions on the types):